trandangtrungduc/trandangtrungduc.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Master Student</p>
+    <p>AI Engineer at Alchemy Technologies</p>
-    <p>SeoulTech University</p>
+    <p>AI Researcher at SeoulTech</p>
-    <p>Seoul, South Korea</p>
+    <p>Ho Chi Minh City</p>

 news: true # includes a list of news items
 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a passionate person in the field of AI and robotics.
-I'm a Research Assistant and Master Student at SeoulTech.
-Find me in other tabs and information below:
+I'm passionate about AI and robotics.
+Currently, I'm working as an AI Engineer at [Alchemy Technologies](https://alchemymagic.io/) and serving as an [Assistant Researcher](https://vcl.seoultech.ac.kr/index.do) at Seoul National University of Science and Technology.
+Feel free to find out more about me in the tabs and information below.

  * [Github](https://github.com/trandangtrungduc)
  * [Kaggle](https://www.kaggle.com/ctrnngtrung/)